-Delilah is Delilah DiCrescenzo, a steeplechase runner who lead singer Tom Higgenson met through a friend.
-In an interview with USA Today, Higgenson said: "I thought she was the most beautiful girl I had ever seen.
-I told her, 'I have a song about you already.'
-Obviously, there was no song.
-But I thought it was smooth."
+Delilah is Delilah DiCrescenzo, a steeplechase runner Plain White T's lead singer Tom Higgenson met through a friend.
+He thought she was the most beautiful girl he'd ever seen.

-Higgenson didn't get the girl, as Delilah was dating somebody and wasn't interested.
+Higgenson didn't get the girl - Delilah was dating somebody and wasn't interested - but he did get a hit song out of the encounter.

 Tom Higgenson told Clickmusic that he felt this was possibly the most well-crafted song on the album: "I think I definitely spent the most time on the lyrics with that song.
 It's a lyric-driven song, so every line was important.
 It's very exposed and vulnerable, but it's very simple."